codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-onelogin.md

 In the configuration screen fill in the following:

-* DISPLAY NAME - Friendly SSO name (arbitrary)
+* `DISPLAY NAME` - Friendly SSO name (arbitrary)
-* CLIENT ID - Use the value you got from the previous section
+* `CLIENT ID` - Use the value you got from the previous section
-* CLIENT SECRET - Use the value you got from the previous section
+* `CLIENT SECRET` - Use the value you got from the previous section
+* `DOMAIN` - domain to be used for authentication (optional, only for users that must connect via a custom domain)
+* `API CLIEND ID` - Used for [team sync]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup) only.
+See the [official documentation](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) for details
+* `API CLIENT SECRET` - Used for [team sync]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup) only.
+See the [official documentation](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) for details

 {% include image.html
 lightbox="true"
-file="/images/administration/sso/onelogin/step6.png"
-url="/images/administration/sso/onelogin/step6.png"
+file="/images/administration/sso/onelogin/codefresh-settings.png"
+url="/images/administration/sso/onelogin/codefresh-settings.png"
 alt="Entering Codefresh Settings"
 caption="Entering Codefresh Settings"
 max-width="90%"